vvintoniak/wordpress_backup_ftp/README.md

   * MariaDB 5.5.68
   * WordPress 6.0.2

-Also should works smothely with other Linux distributive and versions of software.
+Also should work smoothly with other Linux distributives and versions of software.

 # Before start
-Befor using the script, you should order FTP hosting and make sure it is avaliable for you and there is enough disk space.
+Before using the script, you should order FTP hosting and ensure it is available for you and has enough disk space.

-Example of the such FTP service providers: https://abc-server.com/en/services/backup/ https://www.defendhosting.com/ftp-hosting/ https://deltahost.com/ftp.html
+Examples of such FTP service providers: https://abc-server.com/en/services/backup/ https://www.defendhosting.com/ftp-hosting/ https://deltahost.com/ftp.html